 Now is a good time to plant new fruit trees and bushes.
 Soft fruit bushes can also be moved now if needed as well.

-Dig, dig and dig this is the priority job of the month the more that you can get done before the end of the year the better.
+Dig, dig and dig.
+This is the priority job of the month.
+The more that you can get done before the end of the year the better.
 Check over any heaters that you rely on to make sure they are working.
 Check on the wheelbarrow wheel, you may have a lot of carting to do over the coming months.
-Most of the leaves will have fallen by now collect them up and make a leaf mould stack.
+Most of the leaves will have fallen by now so collect them up and make a leaf mould stack.
 Set aside a little time to check on door locks, window catches and secure anything loose or flapping that may be the source of damage or danger to neighbours on the site.